• Skip to primary navigation

 • freshly squeezed lemon juice

-How To Make Jam Without Pectin (and Without a Ton of Uneccessary Sugar)
+How To Make Jam Without Pectin (and Lower- Sugar)

-1. Make jam using fruit that contains naturally high amounts of pectin (like and add fresh lemon (or lime) juice to lower the pH (and also has naturally high amounts of pectin) which helps jams and jellies gel properly, and adding sugar which also helps jams and preserves reach the proper gel point.
+1. Make jam using fruit that contains naturally high amounts of pectin (like apples and add fresh lemon (or lime) juice to lower the pH (and also has naturally high amounts of pectin), which helps jams and jellies gel properly, and add sugar, which also helps jams and preserves reach the proper gel point.
 This is what

 2. Add freshly squeezed orange juice (as I've done in this recipe) when making jams from low-pectin fruits like strawberries, blueberries, peaches, etc. Along with the lemon juice, the orange juice helps aid gelling without making the jam too sour or tart.

-4. You may add the peels and/or juice of underripe green apples to low-pectin and/or low-sugar and no-sugar jams to give it a natural pectin boost to help it set.
-Underripe green apples have a lot of natural pectin and is what I use when making no-added-sugar jams.
+4. You may add the peels and/or juice of underripe green apples to low-pectin and/or low-sugar and no-sugar jams to give them a natural pectin boost to help them set.
+Underripe green apples have a lot of natural pectin and are what I use when making no-added-sugar jams.

 Making homemade stone fruit and strawberry jam on the stovetop just at the beginning when the fruit is still in chunks.